Liz Taylor as wealthy widow Sissy Goforth clinging to life in Joseph Losey's Boom (1968)

 It’s hard to imagine a career like Joseph Losey’s in today’s movie industry.
 But I suppose that’s true of anyone who began back in the studio days and carried on into the less structured years between the collapse of the studios and the takeover of the industry by big corporations in the later 1970s.
 Between those two tight grips on production, there was room for experiment, for surprise, for taking chances and carrying on after individual missteps and failures.

-Losey began in the late ’40s with a series of low-budget “social issues” movies, passing quickly from the overt allegory of The Boy With Green Hair (1948) to a series of gritty, noir-inflected thrillers – The Lawless (1950), M, The Prowler and The Big Night (all 1951) – before his career was derailed by the Communist witch hunt which ruined the careers of many of the best people in Hollywood.
+Losey began in the late ’40s with a series of low-budget “social issues” movies, passing quickly from the overt allegory of The Boy With Green Hair (1948) to a series of gritty, noir-inflected thrillers – The Lawless (1950), M, The Prowler and The Big Night (all 1951) – before his career was derailed by the anti-Communist witch hunt which ruined the careers of many of the best people in Hollywood.
 Losey went into exile in England and worked for a few years under various pseudonyms.
 Perhaps not surprisingly, separated from his roots, Losey’s work in the ’50s lacks the clarity and focus of those early films; the social issues continued to surface – questions of crime and power – but he shifted between thrillers and melodramas as he searched for a voice in this new milieu.

 Monica Vitti lets the gun do the acting in Joseph Losey's Modesty Blaise (1966)